Floydlang/floyd/Notes/Floyd code.markdown

 				- 		assert(b.null)

 # STRUCTs
 Structs are the central building blocks for composing data in Floyd.
 They are used for structs, classes, tuples.
 They are always value classes and immutable.
 Internally, value instances are often shared to conserve memory and performance.
-They are true-deep - there is no concept of pointers or references or shared structs (from the programmer's point of view). **True-deep** is a Floyd term that means that all values and sub-values are considered equally.
+They are true-deep - there is no concept of pointers or references or shared structs (from the programmer's point of view). **True-deep** is a Floyd term that means that all values and sub-values are considered in equally checks.

 The order of the members inside the struct (or collection) is important for comparisons since those are done member by member.